FIRE HAIRED STRANGER

 Before that night, we had existed like two separate systems.
 After that night, I saw her fully.
 She was not choosing him over me.
 She was incapable of standing anywhere.
 She could not defend herself, let alone her child.

-My pride wasn't negotiable, never will be.
+My pride wasn’t negotiable.
+It never will be.

 I never felt the need to call her again, and she never called either.
 Later I heard that she tells people she does not have any children.
 That is kind of true.
 She was just a stranger, another human being that I met and shared DNA with.